Rachel on the issues

 The cost of healthcare has been rising for way too long, and with ACA credits set to expire, there's little relief in sight for working families.
 As someone who's suffered with postpartum complications, I understand how draining it can be to fight with insurance companies to cover the cost of essential services.
 I wouldn't wish it on anyone.

 With little action at the federal level, states like Missouri have become the last line of defense against for regulating insurance companies.
-And when I'm in Jefferson City, I'll fight to keep healthcare costs low and to hold greedy insurance companies accountable.
+And when I'm in Jefferson City, I'll fight to keep healthcare costs low and to hold insurance companies accountable.

 REPRODUCTIVE RIGHTS